Maluscat/reactive-storage/README.md

 Whether and how keys inside object values should be registered such that they go through additional layers of getters and setters.
 If a value is reassigned, it is re-registered with the same configuration until the configured depth.
+The properties `target` and `shallowEndpoint` are not allowed.

-**If given a configuration**, the registered property will assume these options in its layer and inherit missing ones unless set to `false`.
+**If given a configuration**, the registered property will assume these options in its layer.
 Can be nested infinitely deep.
+Options except `enumerable` can be explicitly inherited from the parent config with the keyword `"inherit".`

 **If given a number**, keys will be registered recursively up until the given depth, inheriting the parent options.
 Can be `Infinity`.